awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-create-wizard-old.md

 On the **Environment Information** page, enter the details of your environment and choose **Next**\.
 + Enter a name for the environment\.
 + \(Web server environments\) Enter a unique environment URL\.
 Although the environment URL is populated with the environment name, you can enter a different name for the URL\.
 Elastic Beanstalk uses this name to create a unique CNAME for the environment\.
-You can check the availability of the URL by clicking **Check Availability**\.
+You can check the availability of the URL by choosing **Check Availability**\.
 + \(Optional\) Enter a description for this environment\.

 ## Additional Resources<a name="environments-create-wizard-old-additionalresources"></a>